skaltman/sfquickstarts-posit/analyze_data_with_r_using_posit_workbench_and_snowflake.md

 ## Setup
 Duration: 3

-Before we begin there are a few components we need to get ready.
+Before we begin there are a few components we need to prepare.
 We need to:

 - Add the heart failure data to Snowflake
 - Launch the Posit Workbench Native App